bluz225/GA-425-Unit1-P1/README.md

 - [x] end game once one player has been hit
 - [x] display winner and have option to return to start menu or play again
 - [x] implement exit to start menu button

 ---

 ## Stretch Goals

 - [ ] implement win counters for each player
 - [x] implement aim hud during player turn that remembers/shows last shot angle
-- [ ] implement showing current aiming angle (0-180 degrees)
+- [ ] implement showing current aiming angle (0-180 degrees), *design decision to exclude feature
 - [ ] implement different turrents that can be chosen at start menu
 - [ ] implement HP so its not 1hit kill
 - [ ] implement increased damage for high angled shots
 - [ ] implement different cannon "types"
 - [ ] where projectile behavior isnt based solely on gravity/projectile motion
 - [ ] different bullet behavior
-- [x]implement wind on random start time with random duration timer
+- [x] implement wind on random start time with random duration timer, *partial completion due to recursive setTimeout not properly clearly. alternative solution of setInterval at 10s was implemented.
 - [x] random wind speed
 - [x] random wind direction (left and right)
-- [x] random wind direction: variable-360 degrees (testing shows 360 degrees is not fun/feasible)
+- [x] random wind direction: variable-360 degrees *design decision: testing shows 360 degrees is not fun/feasible, alternative solution of 0 to +/- 45 degrees in in all 4 quadrants from the x-axis was implemented.
 - [ ] pve mode
 - [ ] have computer randomly shoot
 - [ ] remember where it shot and if the shot landed too short then set a hard min limit on next shot angle.
 If too high then set hard max limit.
 Self iterating until it wins.